Share this article

 Bad dog breath is one of the only flaws to our perfect pooches.
 Halitosis in dogs is a common cause of complaints from canine carers, so is there any way to deal with bad breath in dogs at home?
 Is there such a thing as a natural dog bad breath remedy?

 Hold your noses, we’re going to help you sniff out some of the best dog bad breath home remedy ideas that are known to be safe and dog-friendly.
-However, please always talk to your vet first before adding anything new to your doggy’s diet.
+However, please always talk to your vet first before adding anything new to your doggy’s diet or routine.
 While something may be considered safe on the internet, your pup’s tummy may not tolerate some of the options below, so always approach these with caution.

 What causes bad breath in dogs?